 Multiagent Systems

-Previously, we looked at ways to improve the quality of responses.
+Previously, we looked at .
 One of these methods was the use of a multi-agent setup for configuring bots.

 The use of "multi-agent approach" involves dividing the system's instructions into functional blocks and distributing them among separate bots.
 This helps avoid model defocusing and directs focus on performing specific tasks.